octo-technology/tezos-academy/src/Chapters/ChapterTypes/course.md

 ## Simple types

-The type account_balances denotes maps from addresses to tez
+The type account_balances denotes a map from addresses to tez

 ```js
 type account_balances is map (address, tez)